huggingface/blog/falconmamba.md

 ## How to use it within Hugging Face transformers?

-The FalconMamba architecture will be available in the next release of the Hugging Face transformers library (>4.45.0).
+The Falcon Mamba architecture will be available in the next release of the Hugging Face transformers library (>4.45.0).
 To use the model, make sure to install the latest version of Hugging Face transformers or install the library from the source.

-FalconMamba is compatible with most of the APIs Hugging Face offers, which you are familiar with, such as `AutoModelForCausalLM` or `pipeline` :
+Falcon Mamba is compatible with most of the APIs Hugging Face offers, which you are familiar with, such as `AutoModelForCausalLM` or `pipeline` :

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer